NWChemEx/PluginPlay/docs/source/developer/design/memoization.rst

 - Memoization will need to occur in a parallel setting

-  - Will need to memoize parallel objects
+  - Will need to memoize parallel objects, which means knowing that not only that the local input is the same, but also that the rest of the object is the same.
   - Will need to worry about data races to get memoized data.

 - Comparing objects can be expensive (think about distributed tensors)